simaosanguinho/SIRS-Project/README.md

 ### Machine configurations

 #### Machine 1 (Car Database)

 This machine runs the database service, which is responsible for storing the data of the cars.
 The database is a PostgreSQL database.

 #### Machine 2 (Car Web)

+This machine runs the car web server service and the backend, which is responsible for serving the endpoints to the other actors.

 #### Machine 3 (Manufacturer Database)

 This machine runs the database service, which is responsible for storing the data of the manufacturers.
 The database is a PostgreSQL database.

 #### Machine 4 (Manufacturer Web)

+This machine runs the manufacturer web server service, which is responsible for serving firmware to cars and mechanics.

 #### Machine 5 (User)

+This machine contains the `user` program, used to access the car as a user, and contains all its necessary dependencies.
+To use this, see `How to` section.

 #### Machine 6 (Mechanic)

+This machine contains the `mechanic` program, used to access the car as a mechanic, and contains all its necessary dependencies.
+To use this, see How to section.

 ## Demonstration

-Now that all the networks and machines are up and running,configured after following the installation instructions, we can now demonstrate the MotorIST project under usage scenario with the following actors:
+Now that all the networks and machines are up and running, configured after following the installation instructions, we can now demonstrate the MotorIST project under usage scenario with the following actors:

 ### Car Owner